imjihuan/fuego/docs/rst_src/Architecture.rst

  * The base script (with the test variable script sourced into it) runs on the host, and uses Fuego functions to perform different phases of the test
- * For a flow graph of normal test execution see:
-   :ref:`test execution flow outline <Outline>`

 ================================
 Test variable file generation